cair/GraphTsetlinMachine/README.md

 ### Logical Learning With Nested Clauses

 Finally, the Tsetlin Automata Teams update their states based on how the clauses handled the classification task at hand.
-Notice from the figure how each team operates across each node's properties as well as the incorporated messages.
+Notice from the figure how each team operates across the nodes' properties as well as the incorporated messages.
 In this manner, they are able to build nested clauses.
 That is, a clause can draw upon the outcomes of other clauses to create hierarchical clause structures, centered around the various nodes.
 Hence, the power of the scheme!

 ## Paper